Terreii/use-pouchdb/docs/basics/list-all.md

 The `<TodoList />` component is responsible for rendering the list of todos.
 Therefore, it needs to read data from the database.
 With `useAllDocs` we can!
 It loads all documents.

-Out `<Todo />` component takes the todo document as props and displays it.
+Our `<Todo />` component takes the todo document as props and displays it.

 ```jsx
 // TodoList.js